 - a.
-Ensure that the care coordinator includes completed copies of PASRR screenings and evaluations in the enrollee's record for enrollees entering in or residing in a nursing facility. - b.
+Ensure that the care coordinator verifies that the PASRR screenings and evaluations were completed prior to the enrollee's admission into a nursing facility. - b.
 Report the most recent Pre-admission Screening and Resident Review (PASRR) date for enrollees entering or residing in a nursing facility in accordance with Section XIV, Reporting Requirements and the Managed Care Plan Report Guide.